 ← Field Notes

-Most roofing calls start with a map.
-Here is why the top three matter more than page one of Google.
+Most roofing calls start with a map search.
+Here is why the top three matter more than page one of Google and how to get there.

 By Shareef Huddle6 min read